RxReduce: A Medication Deprescribing Agent Framework

 Evaluation

-Key Learnings & Impact
+Key Learnings & Impacts

 Our team learned first hand the complexities and time requirements of evaluation of a patients discharge medication list and effort that is required to build a labeled data set.
 Many of the patients had high note volumes (100+) which we found to be correlated with inpatient stay length.
 The project demonstrated the viability and power that a LLM powered solution would have in assisting providers with appropriate medication deprescribing recommendations in addition to the location and flagging of the relevant note and diagnosis sections found.
 We spoke to clinical providers who confirmed the difficulties and time commitment of the discharge medication process and need for better technology to assist them in this crucial step of patient care.